LLMs and Speech: Integration vs. Combination: Experiments

 \subsection{Tight Integration vs. Shallow Fusion}

-We compare tight integration of acoustic encoder and language model in the prefix LLM with shallow fusion of CTC and a standalone LLM in \Cref{tab:integrated-vs-shallow-fusion-wers-lbs}.
-We observe that tight integration outperforms shallow fusion slightly on Loquacious dev (6.00\% vs. 5.93\%) and significantly on Loquacious test (6.99\% vs. 6.55\%).
+A key question we wish to answer is whether the recently popular tight integration of acoustic encoder and language model in the PLLM leads to better performance than the more traditional shallow fusion of CTC and a standalone LLM.
+We compare tight integration with shallow fusion in \Cref{tab:tight-vs-shallow-wers-loq}.
+Across most LLM sizes and vocabularies, we find that shallow fusion outperforms tight integration, both with and without joint CTC decoding.
+The only exception is the Qwen2 1.5B model with 10K SPM vocabulary, where PLLM+CTC is on par with LLM+CTC on Loquacious test.